StarCitizenTools/mediawiki-skins-Citizen/README.md

 The config flags allow more customization on the specific features in the skin.

 Note that:
-* By default all security-related features are turned off to ensure maximum compatiability.
+* By default, all security-related features are turned off to ensure maximum compatibility.
-* If you have a lot of users that does not use javascript, it is recommended to turn off image lazyload as it requires javascript to display images properly.
+* If you have a lot of users that do not use javascript, it is recommended to turn off lazyloading of images as it requires javascript to display images properly.

 ### Search suggestions
 Name | Description | Values | Default